Larder Love

 I’ve been making more traybake/sheet pan recipes since the lockdown started back in March.
 They are quick and easy to do and it’s all just a case of throwing stuff together and letting the oven do the work.

 Now that’s my kind of cooking.
-Especially on a week night when I just can’t be bothered with kitchen multitasking and doing lots of washing up afterwords.
+Especially on a weeknight when I just can’t be bothered with kitchen multitasking and doing lots of washing up afterward.
+This chicken traybake ticks all the boxes for me any night of the week.

 Ingredients for this chicken traybake